 All other business pay based on your gross revenue for the period of October 1st of previous year to September 30th of current year

 * Commercial Renovations: For commercial renovation projects: any contractor who desires to construct, enlarge, alter, repair, move, demolish, or change the occupancy of a building or structure, or to erect, install, enlarge, alter, repair, remove, convert or replace any electrical, gas, mechanical or plumbing system must obtain a permit.

 * An application for a permit for any proposed work shall be deemed to have been abandoned unless the work authorized by such permit is commenced with 6 months after the date of filing for the permit.

-* Temporary Structures.
-A special building permit for a limited time shall be obtained before the erection of temporary structures such as construction sheds, canopies, and membrane structures (tents ).
-Tents and membrane structures having an area in excess of 200 square feet and canopies in excess of 400 square feet shall not be erected, operated or maintained for any purpose without first obtaining a permit and approval from the Fire Marshal’s Office.
-The contact number is 706-821-2513..
+* Temporary Structures: A special building permit for a limited time shall be obtained before the erection of temporary structures such as construction sheds, seats, canopies, tents and fences used in construction work or for temporary purposes such as reviewing stands.
+Tents and membrane structures having an area in excess of 200 sq ft and canopies in excess of 400 sq ft shall not be erected, operated or maintained for any purpose without first obtaining a permit and approval from the Fire Marshall’s office.
+The contact number is (706) 821-2513.

-* Off-Premise Signs require approval of the Zoning Administrator (Planning Commission-525 Telfair Street) and Building Official.
-All signs must comply with the Zoning Ordinance, the Standard Building Code, and the National Electrical Code.
+* Free-Standing, Building Mounted, Directional or Off-Premise Signs require a permit.
+The Off-Premise signs require approval of the Zoning Administrator (Planning Commission-525 Telfair Street) and Building Official.
+All signs must comply with the International Building Code and the National Electrical Code.
 Inspection of signs is required.
-If sign is illuminated an electrical permit is required.
+If sign is illuminated, an electrical permit is required.